6 WAYS NATURE CAN SOOTHE THE SOULby MICHELLE ANSTEE

 5. There are heaps of places to camp

 Camping is one of my all-time favourite activities, and I’m lucky because there are so many campgrounds around the Great Otway National Park.
 One of my favourites is Lake Elizabeth, near the township of Forrest.
 It’s a bit of a detour off the Great Ocean Road, but well worth the trip to see the lake’s heavily timbered flanks and calm waters.
 Take a walk around the water’s edge and you’ll have a good chance of seeing platypus.
-From here, there’s easy access to the mountain bike trails and fabulous eateries of the village of Forrest.
+From here, there’s easy access to the mountain bike trails and fabulous eateries of Forrest.

 6. We have famous surf beaches